Header Banner

-How To: Make elephant toothpaste with detergent, hydrogen peroxide & potassium iodide
+How to Make elephant toothpaste with detergent, hydrogen peroxide & potassium iodide

 We all know what elephant toothpaste is, but what's the best way to make this massive growing foam?
 Dr. Lithium from NurdRage has answers.
 He'll show you the best way to reproduce this chemical reaction to get the best foaming action!
 This is a classic science class demonstration.